cristian-roman/EngRoDictionary/README.md

+# EngRo Dictionary

-A Windows Forms (.NET Framework) C# application providing bilingual dictionary features (English–Romanian & vice versa), including error handling for unrecognized or malformed input.
+A Windows Forms C# application that allows you to search for English ↔ Romanian word translations using a custom-built bilingual dictionary engine.

-Structure Insights:
-Written in C# using Windows Forms

-Located in App/ folder

-Implements a custom SearchEngine/ with 4 search types:

-English ↔ English
+## Features

+- Translations in 4 directions:
-English ↔ Romanian
+  - English ↔ Romanian

-Romanian ↔ English
+  - English ↔ English

-Romanian ↔ Romanian
+  - Romanian ↔ Romanian

-Exception handling is modularized in Exceptions/

-Icons and resources are embedded

-Includes screenshots in Snapshots/
+- Exception handling for misspelled or unrecognized words
+- Clean and responsive UI
+- Offline functionality

+## Tech Stack

+- C# (.NET Framework)
+- Windows Forms UI
+- Custom SearchEngine logic
+- Embedded resources and icons

+## Usage

+1. Open `Dictionary.sln` in Visual Studio.
+2. Build and run the project.
+3. Use the dropdown to select translation mode and enter the desired word.

+## Project Structure

+- `Exceptions/`: Custom exceptions for input errors
+- `SearchEngine/`: Word search logic across languages
+- `Resources/`: Embedded icons
+- `Snapshots/`: Preview screenshots of the UI